EmilLidir/spinbot_discord/README.md

 *   **Modal Error:**
     *   Ensure the bot has necessary permissions in the channel (Send Messages, Embed Links).
     *   There might be temporary Discord API issues.

-## License

-(Optional) Specify a license, e.g.:
-This project is licensed under the MIT License - see the LICENSE.md file for details.